-The park has four miles of paved road along the main park drive and a five mile stabilized road that leads to the east end of the island.
+The park has 4 miles of paved road along the main park drive and a 5-mile stabilized road that leads to the east end of the island.

-While brown pelicans and gulls are commonly seen on the beach, other species including some that are endangered or threatened may also be seen.
-Species seen include terns, plovers, herons, black skimmers, sandpipers, red knots and ruddy turnstones.
+While brown pelicans and gulls are commonly seen on the beach; other species including some that are endangered or threatened may also be seen.
+Species include terns, plovers, herons, black skimmers, sandpipers, red knots and ruddy turnstones.

-On the bayside of the park, sightings of osprey, bald eagles, american oystercatchers and egret are frequently seen.
+On the bayside of the park, osprey, bald eagles, American oystercatchers and egret are frequently seen.

-The park is a major area associated with the spring and fall migration of neotropical birds and raptors and include hawks, falcons, tanagers, grossbeaks, warblers and buntings.
-Popular areas for birding include the main park drive looking over the coastal grasslands and also the youth/group camp area in the maritime hammock.
+The park is a major area associated with the spring and fall migration of neotropical birds and raptors, including hawks, falcons, tanagers, grosbeaks, warblers and buntings.
+Popular areas for birding include the observation platform overlooking the relic dune ecosystem, the main park drive with views into the coastal grasslands, and the group camp area near the maritime hammock.

 This 1,962-acre barrier island park has 60 campsites with electricity, water hookups and a dump station that is nearby.
 Six sites have concrete pads and walkways.

 The campground is located behind historic dunes in the pine flatwoods.
 Although there are no ocean or gulf views, the campsites are only a quarter-mile from the beach and the gulf.
 There are two restrooms with hot showers, a playground, and a linear nature trail that meanders from the campground through the pine forests and coastal scrub.

 - Pets are welcome but must be kept on a six-foot leash controlled by the pet's owner.
 Pets are not allowed on the beach or in any facilities.

 There are six concrete campsites with connecting sidewalks to the restroom facilities.

 - Hammock camping opportunities are available in every campsite.